 Because we cannot formally define the size of an instance, we assume that an instance is encoded in some generally accepted, concise manner.
 For example, when sorting n numbers, we adopt the general convention that each of the n numbers fits into a word in the platform, and the size of an instance to be sorted is n.
 In case some of the numbers require more than one word-but only a constant, fixed number of words-our measure of the size of an instance is off by a constant.
-So an algorithm that performs a computation using integers stored in 64 bits may take twice as long as a similar algorithm coded using integers stored in 32 bits.
+So an algorithm that performs a computation using integers stored in 32 bits.